4.2/5 (5)

 Day 4: Rust/Ringsheim – Strasburg (28-31 miles/45-50 km)

-Today you cycle once again along the Rhine with the beautiful backdrop of the Black Forest on your right.
-The beautiful Alsatian metropolis Strasbourg with its attractive old town center is the highlight of the day where you will spend the night.
+Today you'll cycle along the Rhine once again, this time with the beautiful backdrop of the Black Forest on your right.
+The stunning Alsatian metropolis of Strasbourg, with its attractive old center, is the highlight of the day.

 Overnight in Strasbourg.